rapidfish/personnummer/README.md

 ## Java classes to verify, extract, analyze and more...

-Can be used as dependency in your project, or run as a standa alone command
+Can be used as dependency in your project, or run as a 'stand alone' command

 This project contains Java classes to process Swedish Personnummer, including Samordningsnummer and Organisationsnummer.